Extending a deployed contract's TTL using code

 npm install @stellar/stellar-sdk

-- A Stellar RPC endpoint (e.g.,
+for Javascript - A Stellar RPC endpoint (e.g.,

 https://soroban-testnet.stellar.org

-) - Basic knowledge of Stellar SDK
+) - Basic knowledge of the SDK in use

-- Get the contract's footprint,
+- Get the contract's footprint

-- Set a reasonable resource fee (perhaps start at 10,000 stroops as this is a costly operation),
+- Set a reasonable resource fee (perhaps start at 10,000 stroops as this is a costly operation)

-- Set Soroban data as read-only,
+- Set Soroban data as read-only

-- Set the desired ledger TTL to expire the contract,
+- Set the desired ledger TTL to expire the contract

 - Create an operation